hjk92g/ProxyDR/README.md

 ### NABirds
 One can download NABirds dataset from https://dl.allaboutbirds.org/nabirds.
+You can resize ........

 ## Train
 Before training, in the `config.json` file, you need to put where the "plankton_data" folder is located (`DATA_init`) and where this repogistory (Inspecting_Hierarchies_ML) is located (`FOLDER_init`).